Avaiga/taipy-gui/doc/extension/README.md

         transpiler (the program that transforms TypeScript code to vanilla JavaScript) needs this file to drive its execution.
       - `src/`: The source code for the Web components used by the custom elements.
+         - `index.ts`: The entry point of the generated JavaScript module.
+         - `SimpleLabel.tsx`: A simple example of a React component that displays the value of a property.

 ## Building the custom library